-Nullus Anxietas VI - The Discworld Grand Tour - is the next Australian Discworld Convention, held on 4-6 August 2017, in Adelaide, SA.
+Nullus Anxietas 7 is the next Australian Discworld Convention, to be held on 12th to 14th April, 2019 in Melbourne, Australia.

 Discworld Conventions are very different to large pop culture expos like Supanova or OzComicCon.
 Our convention is run by volunteer fans (so nobody is earning a wage), on a very low budget.
 We only have a few major VIP guests (some in person, some via video link), and they're all people who have worked closely with Terry Pratchett or are big within the fan community.
 It is far more intimate with only a few hundred attendees rather than thousands, and our activities run all day and most of the night (sometimes even all night, unofficially!) so you're encouraged to stay at the hotel (or nearby) to get the best experience.
 We also aren't out to bleed you dry of money - we'll have fewer than 10 vendors total, and the only time you're really encouraged to spend is at the auction - of which all proceeds go to charity!

 For more information, why not read our Newbie's Guide to Discworld Conventions?